 Sexual exploitation is any exchange of sex acts for money, gifts, drugs, or basic needs (such as food and shelter), which can include sex trafficking and take the form of survival sex, prostitution, stripping, dancing, phone sex, web cams, and other forms of commercial trade sex.

-The Federal Trafficking Victims Protection Act (18 U.S.C. § 1591) defines the crime of human trafficking as:
+The Federal Trafficking Victims Protection Act (18 U.S.C. § 1591) defines the crime of sex trafficking as: